 The size and structure of your organization have a direct impact on project management.
 Coordinating schedules and communication takes longer with twenty people than five.
 Committees can suck the life out of projects.

 ASAP.
-Please don’t tell us that.
+Please don’t tell a designer that.
 It means nothing any more.
 Everybody wants it yesterday.
-Oddly, our single biggest obstacle to an on-time launch has always been failure of the client to deliver content on schedule.
+Oddly, the single biggest obstacle to an on-time launch is usually failure of the client to deliver content on schedule.
 Go figure.

 The digital design business doesn’t really have a “cost of goods sold” like a retail store does.
 However, we do need computers, servers, software, mobile devices, support, connections, subscriptions, and endless education.
 Not to mention doctors, lawyers, rent, food, insurance, beer, therapy, and salaries.